vertigis/meridian-design/docs/design-language.md

 <img src="/img/loaders/skeleton-loader.gif" alt="Skeleton example 1" title="Skeleton loader animation" className="img-example" /> <img src="/img/loaders/skeleton-loader-2.gif" alt="Skeleton example 2" title="Skeleton loader animation" className="img-example" />

-### 3 Dot Loader
+### 3 Dot Loader (indeterminate)

-The 3 dot animated loader is the original loading animation throughout VertiGIS Studio apps.
-In some cases it is being replaced by Skeleton.
+Use this when loading large areas such as during the first load of an app.

 Consider using the 3 dot loader for: